 - Notes: Encouraging kids to ask questions helps them assert themselves, and reinforce the ideas that questions are welcome.
 A child’s response to the question, “Why do you ask?” comes from either idle talk or fear of some sort.
 We need to answer these money questions honestly, since kids usually find out one way or another.
 Context is more important than numbers, so it’s good if you explain in detail what you spend on.

 - Notes: Our materialistic culture tends to influence people starting at an early age.
 Lieber gives the example of the entitled child getting whatever he wants because his parents don’t want him to suffer from an “economy of dignity” (being looked down upon or excluded because you don’t have something or enough of something).
-Some practical ways to prevent materialism from taking over its to cut down on exposure to commercials, set a good example as future parents in our own spending choices, and not giving in to adult peer pressure aka “keeping up with the Joneses.”
+Some practical ways to prevent materialism from taking over is to cut down on exposure to commercials, set a good example as future parents in our own spending choices, and not giving in to adult peer pressure, AKA “keeping up with the Joneses.”

 - Notes: We should aim to make it an intentional goal to set the example for giving in the area of finances, not only as Christians, but as future parents as well.
 Good advice for answering tough giving questions from kids: try not to criticize or express prejudice, be truthful, and make ways available for them to participate.
 I think it’s a great idea to either give money in your kids’ names or have them be able to give the money themselves in person to the charity they pick out!